This post may contain affiliate links.

 Do you need to chill the cookie dough before baking?

-I try to chill them for at least 30 minutes when possible, but that doesn't always happen.
-As long as you don't over soften the butter and measure your flour well, you should be fine without chilling.
+If I do chill this cookie dough, I only do about 15-30 minutes, but that doesn’t always happen.
+As long as you don’t over soften the butter and measure your flour well, you should be fine without chilling.

 - Always, always always make sure to cream your butter and sugar well enough.
 Do not skimp on the time.
 This seems to be where I get myself in trouble when trying to cut corners.
 Creaming helps give the cookies the right dense texture.